How I Stopped Babysitting Claude Code

 What the day looks like now

-I check Linear in the morning, launch agents on the priority tickets with wtn, and shepherd picks up PRs from overnight work.
-Most of my time goes to architecture decisions, reviewing plans in Plannotator, and working on problems agents can’t handle—novel integrations, ambiguous requirements, anything that needs a conversation with another human.
-When I’m away from my desk, I use OpenClaw via ACP to steer agents, and the Telegram plugin gives me status updates on my phone.
+Morning: check Linear, launch agents on priority tickets with wtn, shepherd picks up PRs from overnight.
+Most of my active time goes to architecture decisions, reviewing plans in Plannotator, and working on problems agents genuinely can’t handle — novel integrations, anything ambiguous, anything that needs a conversation with another human.

 The pieces